Winter Olympic Games 1972. First Asian games

-Games - get a valid promo code book24 at Akademika or buy games at a discount on sale at book24
+Games - get a valid book24 promotional code on Akademika or buy games at a discount on sale at book24

-XI Winter Olympic Games Host city Sapporo, Japan Participating countries 35 Number of athletes 1006 (801 men, 205 women) Medals are played 35 sets in 6 sports ...
+XI Winter Olympic Games Organizer city Sapporo, Japan Participating countries 35 Number of athletes 1006 (801 men, 205 women) 35 sets of medals awarded in 6 sports...
 Wikipedia

-The years were originally to take place from 3 to 12 February 1940 in Sapporo, Japan.
-After Japan refused to host the games, the IOC moved the planned games to St. Moritz in July 1937, but later due to disagreements with the Swiss committee ... ...
+The years were originally scheduled to take place from February 3 to February 12, 1940 in Sapporo, Japan.
+After Japan refused to host the games, the IOC moved the planned games to St. Moritz in July 1937, but later due to disagreements with the Swiss committee... ...
 Wikipedia

-World complex competitions in winter sports, held since 1924 by the International Olympic Committee in the Year of the Olympic Games (in 1940, 1944 did not take place).
-Year and place of the Winter Olympic Games: I 1924 (Chamonix, France); II and V… … Big Encyclopedic Dictionary
+World complex competitions in winter sports, held since 1924 by the International Olympic Committee in the Year of the Olympic Games (did not take place in 1940, 1944).
+Year and location of the Winter Olympic Games: I 1924 (Chamonix, France); II and V... ...
+Big Encyclopedic Dictionary

-This article or section contains information about an upcoming sporting event, which will take place in 5 years 1 month 15 days.
-With the start of the event, the content of the article may change ...
+This article or section contains information about upcoming sporting event, which will take place in 5 years 1 month 15 days.
+With the start of the event, the content of the article may change...
 Wikipedia

-Venues for the Winter Olympic Games The Winter Olympic Games are the largest international competitions in winter sports, held once every 4 years under the auspices of the International Olympic Committee.
-The Winter Olympics have begun ... ...
+Venues of the Winter Olympic Games The Winter Olympic Games are the largest international competitions in winter sports, held once every 4 years under the auspices of the International Olympic Committee.
+The Winter Olympics have begun... ...
 Wikipedia

-Venues for the Winter Olympic Games The Winter Olympic Games are the largest international winter sports competitions held once every 4 years under the auspices of the International Olympic Committee.
-The Winter Olympics have begun ... ...
+Venues of the Winter Olympic Games The Winter Olympic Games are the largest international competitions in winter sports, held once every 4 years under the auspices of the International Olympic Committee.
+The Winter Olympics have begun... ...
 Wikipedia

-For the first time, the Winter Olympic Games were held in Asia.
-As the organizers of the Games, the Japanese had little hope for the success of their athletes: in their entire history, they managed to win only one silver medal.
+It was the first time that the Winter Olympics were held in Asia.
+Acting as organizers of the Games, the Japanese had little hope for the success of their athletes: in their entire history they managed to win only one silver medal.

 Sapporo